abc8747/isqx/README.md

 uv add isqx
 ```

-`isqx` is designed to be documentation-first and can be used
+`isqx` has zero dependencies and is designed to be documentation-first.
+It can be used
 [without introducing a hard dependency on your project](#quick-note-on-hard-dependencies).
 You can find more examples, search the list of units/quantity kinds and find the
 API reference in the [documentation](https://abc8747.github.io/isqx/).